-HOME—So Different, So Appealing features U.S. Latino and Latin American artists from the late 1950s to the present who focus on the simple universal idea of “home.”
-Spanning seven decades, these artists explore one of the most basic social concepts by which individuals, families, nations, and regions understand themselves in relation to others.
-In the process, their work also offers an alternative narrative of postwar and contemporary art.
+Across a variety of media—including painting, sculpture, installation, performance, photography, film, and video—these artists examine and interpret one of the most basic social concepts by which individuals, families, nations, and regions understand themselves in relation to others.
+In the process, these works of art also offer an alternative narrative of postwar and contemporary art.

 The illustrated exhibition catalogue is available through the MFA Shop (713.639.7360) and the Museum’s Hirsch Library (713.639.7325).